 Submit your research project for consideration to receive a $50,000 grant.

-The Foundation of the American College of Allergy, Asthma & Immunology (ACAAI) invites young academic faculty members to apply for one of two $50,000 grants to fund relevant research projects involving basic or clinical research, innovative teaching or delivery of care in an academic setting.
-The grants will be awarded during the 2018 Annual Meeting in Seattle.
+The Foundation of the American College of Allergy, Asthma & Immunology (ACAAI) invites young academic faculty members to apply for a $50,000 grant to fund relevant research projects involving basic or clinical research, innovative teaching or delivery of care in an academic setting.
+The grant will be awarded during the 2019 Annual Meeting in Houston.

 Applicants must be ACAAI members and under 40 years of age or within the first five-years of medical practice in an academic environment affiliated with an allergy/immunology division.
 Applicants may not be a prior awardee of the Foundation of ACAAI Young Faculty Support Award.

 - Grant can be used with other grants if used for a different or related research project and applicant can justify the additional time and budget.

 - Submit an abstract on the results of their research for consideration for presentation at the next ACAAI Annual Meeting.
 Abstract submissions open in April each year.

 - Submit the results of their research, within three to six months of completion, to the Annals of Allergy, Asthma & Immunology for right of first refusal to publish.